apexfarm/ApexTriggerHandler/README.md

 The Salesforce Apex trigger framework for clean, scalable, and maintainable automation.

-**Support:** If you find this library helpful, please consider sharing it on Twitter or recommending it to your friends or colleagues.

 ### Features

 1. Custom settings allow you to enable or disable triggers globally or for specific sObjects.